The Things You Should Not Ask an Officer When Arrested

 When you ask this question, you're ready to own up to something—even if it's not the crime you're accused of.
 This could put you in danger; the police may turn what you say against you in court or during an inquiry.
 Admitting guilt—even if it is a lesser charge—may harm your case and complicate your future options.

 Let your attorney negotiate with or speak with the police.
-This is absolutely vital.
+In situations such as this, consulting criminal lawyers is absolutely vital.
 If you confess something without first consulting a lawyer, it could backfire, particularly if you do it too soon.

 3. How Long Will This Take?